pragma-shift/list-courts-of-germany/README.md

 # list-courts-of-germany

-Complete List of court names in Germany of
+List of court names in Germany of the following types, sorted by spatial context (states/"Bundesländer") and level:
 * constitutional law courts ("Verfassungsgerichte")
 * ordinary courts ("Ordentliche Gerichte")
 * and administrative law courts ("Verwaltungsgerichte")

 This list was generated during a project for the [Republikanischer Anwältinnen- und Anwälteverein](https://www.rav.de)

+We cannot guarantee the correctness or completeness of this list!
+Courts may renamed or change otherwise.

-Contributions, corrections are welcome!
+Contributions, updates, corrections are welcome!